Skip to main content

 Authors list

 In Moodle, it just takes a few steps to embed a video player in a page, book or other textbox.
-The method outlined below (illustrated at the bottom of the page) allows you to eliminate "suggested videos" after a student views the video you have posted.
 For a simpler process, download this guide to embedding links, files and videos.

 1. Open a tab in your browser and go to YouTube (or other video host site) and find a video.